am-a-s/Kidney-ultrasound-cls/README.md

-# 🧠 Public Kidney Ultrasound Dataset
+# 🧠 Public Kidney Ultrasound Classification Dataset

-The **Public Kidney Dataset** comprises **570 ultrasound images** from **281 different patients**.
-This dataset is intended **for non-commercial, academic research purposes only**.
+This dataset includes **1203 ultrasound images** from **211 patients**, categorized into **three clinical classes** based on expert labeling:

+- ✅ **Good** — Usable and high-quality ultrasound images
+- ❌ **Bad** — Low-quality or diagnostically unfit images
+- 🚫 **Null** — Images with unclear or unusable content

+The dataset is designed for **multi-class classification** tasks in medical imaging.

 ---

-## 📁 Dataset Contents
+## 📁 Dataset Structure

-Each sample in the dataset includes:

-- 🟦 **DICOM file**: Original ultrasound in DICOM format
-- 📷 **Original PNG file**: PNG format of the raw ultrasound image
-- 🏷️ **Label PNG file**: PNG of the labeled image
-- 🧩 **Segmented TXT file**: Coordinates of the segmented points
+The dataset is organized into three main folders:

+Each folder contains PNG-format images.
+No segmentation masks or annotations are provided.

 ---

 ## 🔐 Access the Dataset

-To access the dataset, please complete the following form:
+To access the dataset, please fill out the following form:

 👉 [**Request Access via Google Form**](https://docs.google.com/forms/d/e/1FAIpQLSclvj94OVmtVE8hZR4hoE4rsPrgvzZKHLFXNF43zaiW5PPA2Q/viewform)

 By submitting the form, you agree to:

-- Use the dataset **only for non-commercial research**.
+- Use the dataset **only for non-commercial academic research**
-- **Not redistribute** the dataset.
+- **Not redistribute** the dataset or any part of it

 ---

 ## 📩 Contact

-For questions or inquiries, please contact:
+For dataset-related inquiries, contact:
 **a.sajjadianmoosavi@gmail.com**

 ---

-## 📜 Citation
+## ⚖️ License

-If you use this dataset in your research, please cite the associated study:

-> _[Include citation or DOI once published, or mention “Citation will be added upon publication”]_
+This dataset is available under a **non-commercial, research-only license**.
+Redistribution and commercial use are strictly prohibited.

 ---

-## ⚖️ License
+## 📝 Citation

-This dataset is released under a **non-commercial research license**.
-Redistribution or commercial use is strictly prohibited.
+Please cite the associated study when using this dataset:
+> _[Citation will be added upon publication]_